-- 13 Your testing proposal is accepted under Article 40(3)(a) and you are requested to conduct the test, as specified above. - 14 In your comments to the draft decision you agreed with conducting the requested study, as specified above.
+- 21 Your testing proposal is accepted under Article 40(3)(a) and you are requested to conduct the test with the Substance, as specified above. - In your comments on the draft decision you agreed to perform the study as specified above.